hackupc/legal-page/_documents/bits_privacy_and_cookies.md

 title: "Bitsxlamarato live Privacy and Cookies Policy"
 category: bits
 ---
-# Talks & Workshops Privacy and Cookies Policy
+# bitsxlamarato Privacy and Cookies Policy

 In compliance with current regulations on the protection of personal data you are informed of the following aspects.